 People typically have a misconception that a one human year cat is equal to the seven cat years.
 But this seems to be wrong.
 Because considering various aspects, the one-year-old cats seem to be more mature than a seven-year-old kid.
 That’s how the conclusion was made, which led to various experiments conducted later.

 Suppose if you are adopting a cat or bringing a stray cat home, then you may be uncertain about the age.
-If you take them to the vet, they will conduct certain physical exams and tests to confirm the age.
+If you take them to the vet, they will conduct certain physical exams and tests to confirm their age.
 Here are some of the crucial tests one must run to affirm the age.

 - Cats’ teeth: Teeth are the first indicator of a cat’s age.
 Even, you can check on the cat’s teeth and approximately understand the age of a cat.
 Generally, older cats do have some stains on their teeth.
 It is also evident that the previous owners have not really paid attention to oral care.
-But what makes the difference is that the younger cats have the white teeth, and it’s complete.
-If the cat is four months old, the teeth can super-white, clean, and fresh.
+But what makes the difference is that the younger cats have white teeth, and it’s complete.
+If the cat is four months old, the teeth can be super-white, clean, and fresh.
 If there is a slight yellowish tinge on the teeth, you can proclaim that the cat is almost 1 or 2 years old.
-If you find the cat has built up tartar layer upon the teeth, then it confirms that the cat is of age between three and five.
-Additionally, the senior cats tend to lose their teeth because of aging, or sometimes, they have broken teeth.
+If you find the cat has built up a tartar layer upon the teeth, then it confirms that the cat is of age between three and five.
+Additionally, senior cats tend to lose their teeth because of aging, or sometimes, they have broken teeth.

 - Cat’s eye: Many cat owners have agreed that they love their cat’s eye.
 They are shiny, bright, and clear.
-Most people even chose to pet the cat because of the endearing eyes and looks.
+Most people even chose to pet the cat because of its endearing eyes and looks.
 But this is for the kittens and the younger cats, not for the senior cats.
 The reason behind it is that when they grow, which is after 6-7 years, they form slight cloudiness in the eyes.
 As a result, they have some eyesight problems.
 However, a cat may have cloudy eyes either due to some health problems or aging.
 With the iris testing, this will become clearer.
-The young cats have smooth iris, and the pupil movement is usually recorded to determine the age.
+The young cats have smooth iris, and pupil movement is usually recorded to determine the age.

 - Muscle tone: Since their activity levels are higher, younger cats tend to have a defined muscle structure.
 They are strong and flexible.
 But in the case of older cats, it becomes weaker, and after some days, they lose muscles and become bonier.
 You can also see that the extra skin is hanging out from the shoulder, which is a sure sign of aging.

 - Cat’s coat: This is very simple, and you can identify the difference quickly.
-The cat’s fur can easily reveal the age.
+The cat’s fur can easily reveal age.
 If they are soft, fine, and firm, then the cat is younger.
 But if you find their hair being weak and having patches, it means the cat is older.
 The mid-age cats have very thicker fur compared to the kittens and older ones.